eriknylund/ds2423-meter/README.md

 - Enable SSH
 - Enable 1-wire support

+## Hardware setup

 Connect DS2423 and try out the 1-wire protocol
 - 3V3 (Pin 1) - 4.7 kOhm - DQ
 - GIPO4 (Pin 7) - DQ
 - GND (Pin 9) - GND

+The DS2423 counts on transition from high to low.
+To avoid flickering signal Kamstrup energy meter S0 is connected like this
+- SO+ - A
+- SO- GND
+- A - 22 kOhm - +5V

+This will consume power when the S0 circuit is open, approximately 3V / (1 Mohm + 22 kOhm) = 2.94 uA
+CR2032 nominal capacity 225 mAh * 70% factor => (225 mAh * 0.7) / (0.00294 mA) ~= 53752 h ~= 6.1 y

 ```
 sudo modprobe w1-gpio pullup=1